waddone/application-backend-artists/README.md

 # Codebase backend applicants

 In order to judge your developer skills we would like you to do the following task.
-The task should not exceed two hours of working time.
+The task should not exceed 3 hours of working time.
 After that time simply stop working on the task.

 Finished or unfinished we would like to see your result and a couple of words